 How does Vitagen-X compare to better-known competitors?

-Compared with bigger competitors such as MyHeritage DNA, AncestryDNA, 23andMe, Vitagen-X’s main selling points are its size and the level of personal engagement from the company founder.
-Since it doesn’t provide ancestry reports, Vitagen-X is more comparable with companies like Orig3n and DNAfit.
+Compared with bigger competitors such as AncestryDNA or 23andMe, Vitagen-X’s main selling points are its size and the level of personal engagement from the company founder.
+Since it doesn’t provide ancestry reports, Vitagen-X is more comparable with companies like DNAfit.

 Who should consider taking a Vitagen-X test?